Bhutila Karpoche: Early life and education

 Karpoche was born in Nepal and is the second of four children.
 Her name was chosen by the 14th Dalai Lama, whom she later met when she was 16, and means "Mother of 10,000 children."
 All her parents and grandparents were Tibetan refugees who fled Tibet with the Dalai Lama after the 1959 Tibetan uprising and settled in Nepal.
 In an interview, Karpoche said that she was born stateless despite her birth in Nepal and had no pathways to legalize her status there, as the Nepalese government systematically excludes Tibetans as refugees due to political reasons.

 In 2002, Karpoche, then 18, left Nepal with her entire family in haste amid the escalation of the Nepalese civil war, which saw large-scale fightings between Nepali forces and the Communist Party of Nepal in rural areas.
-Her family first entered the United States, briefly staying in New York City, before arriving in Canada a day prior to Canada Day through Fort Erie, Ontario.
 They joined their relatives and settled in the Toronto neighbourhood of Parkdale, where Little Tibet is situated.
-She became a Canadian citizen in 2008, thus ending her statelessness.

-Karpoche started her university education in January 2003.
-She attended University of British Columbia for her undergraduate studies, earning a bachelor of science degree.
+Karpoche started her university education and attended University of British Columbia for her undergraduate studies, earning a bachelor of science degree.
 She also holds a master of public health degree in epidemiology from the University of Toronto's Dalla Lana School of Public Health and was a PhD candidate in public health policy at Toronto Metropolitan University, although she said in 2019 that she has put it "on hold."

 Karpoche's first language is Tibetan and she learned English while living in Nepal.
 In addition, she also speaks Nepali and has taken lessons in Spanish and French.